luadch/database_converter/README.md

 ## Description:

-Flex2Luadch will help you convert the user database from Flexhub to Luadch.
+Flex2Luadch will convert the user database from Flexhub to Luadch.